VatanaChhorn/Vapeo/privacy-policy.md

 ### Analytics Services
 We may use anonymized analytics services to understand app usage patterns and improve our service.
 These services receive only aggregated, non-personal data.

+### Subscription Management
+- **RevenueCat**: We use RevenueCat to manage subscriptions and validate premium features
+- RevenueCat processes subscription status and receipt validation data
+- No personal payment information is stored by us or shared with RevenueCat
+- RevenueCat's privacy policy governs their data handling practices

 ### AI Processing
 - AI insights are generated using Google's Gemini API (free tier)
 - Only anonymized, aggregated data summaries are sent (never raw personal data)